alokQuamrul/bonik_api/README.md

-# Getting Started with Bonik
+# Let's get started with "Bonik":
+Bonik is a university web project.
+We have tried to learn how to make and utilize an api through this project.

 ## **How to RUN this project:**